knuckleswtf/scribe-docs/laravel/reference/25-html.md

 # HTML helpers

-Scribe supports Markdown (and by extension, HTML) in a couple of places:
+Scribe supports Markdown (and, by extension, HTML) in a couple of places:
 - the `description` and `intro_text` in your config file
 - the endpoint title and description in docblocks
-- the group name and description in docblocks
+- the group name and description in docblocks (`@group`)
 - parameter descriptions in docblocks